pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/WhatIsNavigation.md

 stack.
 This means the features can be put into their own modules with no dependencies on each other, and can be compiled without compiling any other features.

-* The ``SwiftUI/NavigationStack`` API in SwiftUI typically has fewer bugs than `NavigationLink(isActive:)` and `navigationDestination(isPresented:)`, which are used in tree-based navigation.
-There are still a few bugs in ``SwiftUI/NavigationStack``, but on average it is a lot more stable.
+* The `NavigationStack` API in SwiftUI typically has fewer bugs than `NavigationLink(isActive:)` and `navigationDestination(isPresented:)`, which are used in tree-based navigation.
+There are still a few bugs in `NavigationStack`, but on average it is a lot more stable.

 #### Cons of stack-based navigation